dfinity/sns-testing/README.md

 <a name="lifecycle"></a>

-_This section assumes that you have successfully deployed a local environment for testing SNS decentralization and validated your setup by creating an SNS instance for the example dapp (shipped with `sns-testing`)._
+_This section assumes that you have successfully deployed a local environment for testing SNS decentralization and validated your setup by creating an SNS instance for the example dapp (shipped with `sns-testing`).
+Make sure you ran `./cleanup.sh`_

 We now explain how to test your own dapp's SNS decentralization.